-The breakup of each year's catch of tiger and endeavour prawns as a proportion by grade (U10, 10/20, 21/30 and 30+) is shown in Figures 6(a) & 7(a).
+The breakup of each year's catch of tiger and endeavour prawns as a proportion by the major grade categories (U10, 10/20, 21/30 and 30+) is shown in Figures 14(a) & 15(a).
+There are small amounts of other less common categories (10/15, 15/20 etc) in the data.
+Where possible these less common categories were assigned to the four major categories for these plots.
+If this was not possible they were group into the "other" category.

 There is no trend across the years in the tiger and endeavour prawn grades (sizes).
 Tiger prawn catch is dominated by the 10/20 grade whereas endeavour prawn catch is dominated by 21/30 grade.
-This reflects the grow characteristics of the two species.
+This reflects the growth characteristics of the two species.
 Tiger prawns, females in particular, grow to a large size and hence weight than endeavour prawns.